-Since calling to the Bar, Jacqueline has been instructed in relation to a variety of matters, including public law, judicial review and human rights proceedings, contractual disputes, professional liability, media law and public inquiry, and in proceedings before the sheriff courts, Court of Session and UK Supreme Court.
+Jacqueline called to the Bar in 2016, as the Lord Reid Scholar 2015-16, and has been involved in a variety of matters, including public law, judicial review and human rights proceedings; contractual disputes; professional liability and disciplinary proceedings; media law; public inquiry; and international law.
+She has appeared before the sheriff courts, Sheriff Appeal Court, Court of Session (Inner and Outer Houses), and United Kingdom Supreme Court.

-Prior to calling to the Bar, Jacqueline worked as Law Clerk to the Lord Justice Clerk (Lord Carloway), in particular acquiring broad experience of the work of the Inner House of the Court of Session, and developing a distinct understanding of effective appellate advocacy and strength in opinion writing.
+Jacqueline further benefits from distinct quasi-judicial experience, having assisted both the current Lord President (Lord Carloway) and the current Lord Justice Clerk (Lady Dorrian) in the performance of their judicial functions, during two periods working as Law Clerk to the Lord Justice Clerk.
+She has thereby acquired broad experience of the work of the Inner House of the Court of Session and High Court of Justiciary Appeal Court, and developed a particular understanding of effective appellate advocacy and strength in opinion writing.

 She is also a Contributing Editor of Stair Memorial Encyclopaedia with responsibility for the Criminal Law, Public International Law and Human Rights volumes, reflecting her broad research interests and experience in public and criminal law.

 Jacqueline is a board member of the Howard League Scotland (HLS), Scotland's leading independent penal reform organisation, a council member of The Stair Society, and a past council member of The WS Society.
 She is also Deputy Director of Training and Education at the Faculty of Advocates.